gabrielelanaro/chemview/docs/source/representations.rst

           .. image:: _static/images/lines.png

-- ball_and_stick: the classical ball and stick representation.
+- ball_and_sticks: the classical ball and stick representation.
 Atom are spheres, bonds are cylinders.
 At the moment this representation is not suitable for very large molecules and animations.

           Example:

           .. code:: python

-            mv.ball_and_stick()
+            mv.ball_and_sticks()

           .. image:: _static/images/ball_and_stick.png